 99% of Shooters Get This Grip WRONG (Fix This Today)

-Instruction from John G. Johnson, a professional firearms instructor, details five critical tips to correct common pistol grip errors that negatively impact accuracy.
-Key techniques include locking the wrist, achieving a 360-degree grip, utilizing support hand dominance for pressure, proper thumb indexing, and maintaining a stable grip throughout the trigger press to minimize muzzle flip and ensure consistent sight alignment.
+John G. Johnson, a professional firearms instructor, details five critical tips to correct common pistol grip errors that negatively impact accuracy.
+He emphasizes locking the wrist, achieving a full 360-degree grip, utilizing support hand dominance for pressure, proper thumb indexing, and maintaining the grip through the trigger press.
+These techniques are crucial for consistent shot placement and recoil management.

 Quick Summary